NatthawatTungruethaipak/Online-Auction-System-eBuy/readme.txt

   Exit from the program.

-## Problem in program ##
+## Features (or problems..?) in program ##
+  - You can bid on your auction (and can bid repeatly as you want).
+  - You can win your auciton.
-  The terminal needs to have a graphic display.
+  - The terminal needs to have a graphic display.
 Because there are some part to upload and display picture.
 If the terminal doesn't have graphic display, it will occur the throw exception X10 (Cause from don't have a gui from system).

 ## Creator ##
 Created by Kla & Tong group